Skip to content

 How Is Flat Affect Treated?

-There are no specific treatments aimed at treating flat affect specifically.
-Instead, treatment is intended to focus on improving other health conditions that may cause or exacerbate flat affect.
+Flat affect has no dedicated treatment of its own.
+Care focuses on the underlying condition causing it, such as schizophrenia, depression, PTSD, or Parkinson’s disease.
 Treatment varies based on the individual, and it may be multifaceted and include a combination of therapy, medication, and lifestyle changes.
 In some cases, it is possible to reduce or eliminate flat affect and restore a more normal range of emotional display.

 Medications

 Medications treating flat affect largely depend on its cause.
 For example, antipsychotics are typically the first line of defense for treating schizophrenia symptoms.
-SSRIs, such as Zoloft, Prozac, and Paxil, are often recommended for treating PTSD.
+Two SSRIs, sertraline (Zoloft) and paroxetine (Paxil), are FDA-approved for treating PTSD; other SSRIs such as fluoxetine (Prozac) are sometimes used off-label.

 Only a medical doctor or psychiatrist can prescribe psychiatric medication.
 Keep in mind you have numerous in-person and online options for psychiatric care.
 All medications have risks and benefits, and it’s important to review potential side effects with your healthcare provider.